-Like other broad core algorithm update, the latest one will be rolled out in phases and we are not sure when the “SERP dance” will stabilize.
+Like other broad core algorithm updates, the latest one will be rolled out in phases, and we are not sure when the “SERP dance” will stabilize.
 SEOs started calling it the Florida 2 Update.

 “This week, we released a Broad Core Algorithm update, as we do several times per year.
 Our guidance about such updates remains as we’ve covered before,” read the tweet post on the official Google SearchLiaison handle.

 Read our blog to know more about the latest Broad Core Algorithm Update.

 Our analysis found that the Google March 2019 Core Update reversed the undue rankings that a few websites got after the Medic Update of August 2018.